Qualification(s): LLB (Hons)

 Jacob holds Honours in Laws from the University of Melbourne and was admitted to practice law in 2003.
-He joined Maurice Blackburn in 2002 as an articled clerk.
-He also worked as a political adviser before returning to the firm and joining the class actions team in 2006.
+He joined Maurice Blackburn as an articled clerk, leaving several years later to work as a political adviser in Canberra before returning to the firm in 2006.

 Memberships & accreditations